 Section 1.
-The Mayor is hereby authorized to enter into a professional services agreement with Barton & Loguidice, D.P.C. to provide design and construction administration services for the 2024 Milling & Resurfacing Project - Park Avenue (South Goodman Street to East Avenue), St. Paul Street (Lowell Street to Riverbank Place) and St. Paul Street (Norton Street to Tyler Street) (the Project).
-The maximum compensation shall be \$550,000, which shall be funded in the amounts of \$525,000 \$521,700 from 2022-23 Cash Capital, and \$25,000 from 2021-22 Cash Capital, and \$3,300 in reimbursements from RG&E appropriated for the Project in Ordinance No. 2024-77.
+The Mayor is hereby authorized to enter into a professional services agreement with Barton & Loguidice, D.P.C. to provide design and construction administration services for the 2024 Milling & Resurfacing Project - Park Avenue (South Goodman Street to East Avenue), St. Paul Street (Lowell Street to

+Riverbank Place) and St. Paul Street (Norton Street to Tyler Street) (the Project).
+The maximum compensation shall be \$550,000, which shall be funded in the amounts of \$525,000 \$521,700 from 2022-23 Cash Capital, and \$25,000 from 2021-22 Cash Capital, and \$3,300 in reimbursements from RG&E appropriated for the Project in Ordinance No. 2024- [Council staff to fill in the Ordinance No. for April's Mayor No. 11a].
 The term of the agreement shall extend until three months after completion of the two-year guarantee inspection of the Project.